Bertware/wlan10/README.md

 Wi-fi network manager for Windows 10.
 Bringing back the functionality Microsoft removed, and more.

-If I helped you, please say thanks! (how you can do this is below)

 ## Requirements

 * Windows 10 or 8.1 (may also work on 8, 7)